 It has already been a busy 2019 for ever-changing HR trends.
-Changes in company focuses and socio-political issues over recent months have played a huge role shaping how we engage with our employees.There is a lot of comprehensive research that shows employees are looking for changes in the working dynamic in order to boost their productivity, enjoyment and understanding of their own personal needs and values.
+Changes in company focus and socio-political issues over recent months have played a huge role in shaping how we engage with our employees.There is a lot of comprehensive research that shows employees are looking for changes in the working dynamic in order to boost their productivity, enjoyment and understanding of their own personal needs and values.

 This is especially true in the UK.
 Stress and financial uncertainty, due to the recent Brexit developments, have created panic in workplaces across the UK.
 With huge shifts happening ever more frequently, it is important to keep abreast of the emerging trends in the HR field in order to stay competitive.

 Having taken all of this into account, we have compiled a list of the top five trends in the HR field in 2019.

 Top five trends in the HR field